 - Are the product placements effectively deployed?

-His primary aim is to answer these questions which would surely influence the outcome of the project.
-Hence, he appoints you as a Data Scientist.
-Let’s solve this problem using the Data Science life cycle.
+The answers to these questions would surely influence the outcome of the project.
+Hence, he appoints you as the data scientist.
+Let us solve this problem using the data science life cycle.

-The first phase in the Data Science life cycle is data discovery for any Data Science problem.
-It includes ways to discover data from various sources which could be in an unstructured format like videos or images or in a structured format like in text files, or it could be from relational database systems.
-Organizations are also peeping into customer social media data, and the like, to understand customer mindset better.
+The first phase in the data science life cycle for any data science problem is data discovery.
+It includes ways to discover data from various sources, which could be in unstructured format, like videos or images, and structured format, like text files, or in relational database systems.
+Organizations are also peeping into customer social media data to better understand the customer mindset.

-In this stage, as a Data Scientist, our objective would be to boost the sales of Mr. X’s retail store.
-Here, factors affecting the sales could be:
+At this stage, as a data scientist, your objective is to boost the sales of Mr. X’s retail store.
+Some factors affecting the sales could be:

 - Store location

 - Product pricing